Loewner chains and evolution families on parallel slit half-planes: Proof of Theorems and

-In this section, we study the solutions to the Komatu--Loewner equation~\eqref{eq:result_hcapKL} with half-plane capacity parametrization to show that they form (almost) an evolution family.
-Here, we need a special care with the fact that the right-hand side of \eqref{eq:result_hcapKL} depends on $D_t$.
+When we consider solutions to the Komatu--Loewner equation, we need a special care with the fact that the right-hand side of \eqref{eq:result_hcapKL} depends on $D_t$.
 Since $D_t$ is the codomain of $\phi_{t, t_0}$, the dependence of the right-hand side of \eqref{eq:result_hcapKL} on the unknown variable $\phi_{t, t_0}(z)$ is quite complicated.
-Even the existence of a solution to \eqref{eq:result_hcapKL} is unclear from the usual theory of ordinary differential equations (ODEs for short).
+Even the existence of a solution to \eqref{eq:result_hcapKL} is unclear from the usual ODE theory.

 Bauer and Friedrich~\cite{BF08} presented a way to resolve the above-mentioned problem with regard to \eqref{eq:intro_1KL}.
 (See also Chen and Fukushima~\cite{CF18}.)
 They first derived the Komatu--Loewner equation for the slit endpoints $z^{\ell}_j(t)$ and $z^r_j(t)$ from \eqref{eq:intro_1KL}.
 Since the dependence of $D_t$ on these endpoints is simple, one can prove the existence of a solution $z^{\ell}_j(t)$ and $z^r_j(t)$.
 Once $z^{\ell}_j(t)$ and $z^r_j(t)$ (and thus $D_t$) are determined, it is possible to prove the existence of a solution to \eqref{eq:intro_1KL}.